PSYCHIATRY IN SCANDINAVIA

 Working as a Psychiatrist in Sweden

-There are still challenges facing Swedish psychiatry: reduction in waiting times for psychiatric care, broader accessibility of evidence-based treatment methods for all groups of psychiatric patients both in rural and urban
+There are still challenges facing Swedish psychiatry: Reduction in waiting times for psychiatric care, broader accessibility of evidence-based treatment methods for all groups of psychiatric patients both in rural and urban areas

 Working as a Psychiatrist in Norway

-Processing occurs either at a mental hospital, the District Psychiatric Center (DPS), in the Municipal Service or privately.
+Psychiatric treatment occurs either at a mental hospital, the District Psychiatric Center (DPS), in the Municipal Service or privately.
 The trend in recent years has been to avoid institution if possible.
 Integration into the community has been the main objective.
 The Coordination Reform emphasises increasing responsibility on municipalities and correspondingly less on hospital and specialist health services.

 Working as a Psychiatrist in Denmark